lsm2333/rpn-calculator/README.md

 - Bring it online
 - Customize the colour of each number in the stack depends on it position.

+# For developers
+Just share some thoughts during development to help developers go further beyond this project.
+In order to make project have better maintainability and extensibility, I take some of the design principle into consideration.
+For example, the SOLID principle(https://en.wikipedia.org/wiki/SOLID).
+I abstract an interface ```model.calculator.Calculator``` for stack based calculators.
+For more details, please check below lists.

+## Add more operators
+1. just add one enum in ```enums.RpnOperator``` with implementation.
+2. nothing else!
+3. the reason I use abstract method in enum is to set a limitation on the implementation of operator.
+A note under [javase specs Example §8.9.2-4](https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-8.9.2)  seems to agree: ```This pattern is much safer than using a switch statement in the base type (Operation), as the pattern precludes the possibility of forgetting to add a behavior for a new constant (since the enum declaration would cause a compile-time error).```

+## Add more stack based calculators
+1. you can implement more stack based calculators by implementing interface ```model.calculator.Calculator```
+    1. currenty it only defines a method ```ExtendStack<Double> calculate(String input)```
+    2. it also has a default method ```selfIntro()``` which you can use to introduce when specific calculator is chosen by user

 # For users

 ## Run